-- i.
+i.
 Visit the online resources to inform yourself about how Trinity deals with plagiarism and how you can avoid it.
-You should also familiarize yourself with the 2024-25 Calendar, Part III entry on plagiarism located on this website and the sanctions which are applied. - ii.
+You should also familiarize yourself with the 2025-26 Calendar, Part III entry on plagiarism located on this website and the sanctions which are applied.

+- ii.
 Complete the 'Ready, Steady, Write' tutorial.
 Completing the tutorial is compulsory for all students.
 This will be done in the Research Skills module. - iii.
-Familiarise yourself with the declaration that you will be asked to sign when submitting course work and which is included on the essay cover sheet, available on the Current Student page of the School website. - iv.
+Familiarise yourself with the declaration that you will be asked to sign when submitting course work and which is included on the essay cover sheet, available in your Research Skills module on Blackboard. - iv.
 Contact your Course-Coordinator or your Lecturer if you are unsure about any aspect of plagiarism.